Collapsed Drain Repair Cost

 £850

-How Much is it to Repair a Collapsed Drain?
+How Much Does It Cost to Repair a Collapsed Drain?

 Could relaying my drain line improve the way it drains?
 I'm always having problems with it but there's no visible damage.